How to Make Juicy Grilled Chicken Breasts

 I like to marinate chicken 6-8 hours, and when I taught school I used to marinate chicken breasts in the refrigerator all day while at work, then cook them when I get home.
 However, if you’re pressed for time, several hours is what I’d consider the minimum amount of time to get the flavoring and moistening benefits that come from marinating.

-Step Five: Judge timing for grilled chicken breasts by how the chicken looks and feels (or use a meat thermometer).
+Step Five: Time the grilled chicken breasts by how the chicken looks and feels (or use a meat thermometer).

 Marinated chicken breasts need to cook until the chicken completely cooked through, but cooking too long will make it dry and tough.
 I cook chicken breasts at medium-high on my well-used grill.
 I judge when the chicken is done by the touch and how the chicken looks.